Lubbock, TX 79401

 5 Reasons Lubbock is the Original Live Music Capital of Texas

 When you’re in the heart of the High Plains of Texas, all you need to do is follow the music.
-You’ll find yourself in Lubbock, where music legends like Buddy Holly and Mac Davis started their iconic careers.
-Music is the heartbeat of the “Hub City,” and performers of all styles come here to continue this all-important tradition started by the icons that came before.
+You’ll find yourself in Lubbock, where music legends like Buddy Holly and Mac Davis began their iconic careers.
+Music is the heartbeat of the “Hub City,” and performers of all styles come here to continue the tradition started by the icons who came before them.

 Lubbock Has Always Been a Place for Music